PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

   from the last ≲ 24 months, unless there is a new feature in a dependency that would be greatly beneficial for `plasmapy` development.

-* Set maximum requirements (e.g., ``sphinx <= 2.4.4``) only when
+* Do not set maximum requirements (e.g., ``numpy <= 1.22.3``) unless
-  necessary, as this can lead to version conflicts when PlasmaPy is installed alongside other packages.
-It is preferable to update PlasmaPy to be compatible with the newest versions of each of its dependencies.
+  absolutely necessary.
+Maximum requirements can lead to version conflicts when installed alongside other packages.
+Instead, update PlasmaPy to become compatible with the latest versions of its dependencies.
+Similarly, do not require exact versions of packages (e.g., ``scipy == 1.5.3``).

 * Minor versions of Python are generally released in October of each year.
 However, it may take a few months before packages like NumPy_